Wilsonrchen/Wilsonrchen/README.md

 Web Developer
 -------------

-Currently enrolled in Fullstack Bootcamp in hopes of pursuing a career in Web Development
+Currently looking for a career in Web Development!

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [this link](http://wilson-chen-personal-site.netlify.app/)